Drive : Movie Review

 After aeons, it seemed a good movie had cruised into town.
 After an evening aperitif of crisp calamari and the "sauce", I dived into the theatre expecting the stylishly thrilling ride promised in the trailers.
 In a Whakatane cinema hall of forty-four seats, with a grand total of three other audience members, I buckled down, focused and relaxed.
 Opening dialogue - "There are 100,000 streets in this city - you don’t need to know them all.
 You find a time and place...I give you a five minute window - anything happens in that five minute window and I’m yours no matter what.
 Anything happens a minute either side of that and you’re on your own.
 Do you understand?...Good, and you won’t be able to reach me on this phone again."

 ’Drive’ drips style and reveals its maturity for the most part.
 In lighting, camera style, mise en scene, pacing and pattern of acting, it is more European than American.
-Not gleefully market-driven nor is oblique enough to be called "art-house".
-It relies on a particular depth of mood, a fluidity of narrative which is brutally punctuated by bursts of violence and graphic gore.
+Not gleefully market-driven nor oblique enough to be called "art-house", it relies on a particular depth of mood, a fluidity of narrative which is brutally punctuated by bursts of violence and graphic gore.
 There’s a striking scene in an elevator where the hero, after a gentle orgiastic kiss, moves away and pounces on his quarry, beating him to pulp - the poetry segues and suddenly ruptures into savage action.
-Two-thirds of the way into the movie ,one is still justified in hoping for the movie to ascend further to more gratifying heights, but this wish is subsequently undone by a valency in the script.
-The screenplay has its fair share of complications but it lacks that sure leap of brilliant imagination in the third leg, and doesn’t fully possess those high waves of excitement and artistry blending into a heady equilibrium that the best in the genre achieve.
+Two-thirds of the way into the movie, one is still justified in hoping for the movie to ascend further to more gratifying heights, but this wish is subsequently undone by a valency in the script.
+The screenplay has its fair share of complications but it lacks that sure leap of brilliant imagination in the final leg that the best in the genre achieve.
 In action choreography there’s a fine line between heart-chilling ferocity and gratuitous violence - snatches of this pic tilt more towards the latter, particularly in some of Bernie’s exploits.

 Director Nicolas Winding Refn nonetheless serves up persuasive evidence of his directorial credentials.
 He doesn’t have an interest in cars in real life, doesn’t hold a driving license and he’s failed his driving test eight times.
 But there’s undeniable finesse to be found in the way he steers this film.
-Ryan Gosling wears a Scorpio symbol on his jacket in the movie - he’s a Scorpio in real life too while his character here shows that Zodiac sign’s traits - immense self-confidence and a rock-steady gaze.
-He is unfazed, and as icy cool-’n’-confident as always, whether in the scene where Irene’s husband tries to intimidate him or when he is spoken to officiously by a gangster.
-He is only supposed to be a driver, but surprises by also erupting as a mercilessly brutal fighter.
+Ryan Gosling is in automatic gear for a superbly restrained performance.
+He wears a Scorpio symbol on his jacket in the movie - he’s a Scorpio in real life too while his character here shows that Zodiac sign’s traits : immense self-confidence and a rock-steady gaze.
+He is unfazed, and icy cool-’n’-confident, whether in the scene where Irene’s husband tries to intimidate him or when he is spoken to officiously by a gangster.
+This driver surprises by also erupting as a mercilessly brutal fighter.
 Interesting too is a latter-phase scene where he uses his car as a weapon, as a chess piece to set up a strike and then finish it off.
-Overall, it's a superbly restrained performance.
-Carey Mulligan ,in similarly understated fashion, impresses by portraying a young woman caught in a thankless emotional web.
+Carey Mulligan, in similarly understated fashion, impresses by portraying a young woman caught in a thankless emotional web.

 PS: Winding Refn's next film which I saw - "Only God Forgives" (2013) has polarized critics while outraging a few who pilloried the director for saying "Emotionally, our artistic expression consists of sex or violence".
 I feel NWR threw out a bait here, for any kind of attention and got what he wanted.
 As for the film, it's one of a kind - blending style and brutality to synthesize one of the most starkly beautiful movies I've ever seen - Thailand refracted through Scandinavia.